 There’s the cliche of a little kid asking “Why?” after every assertion.
-This joke has more depth to it than we seem to realize.
+This joke has more depth to it than we sometimes realize.
 We get flustered with kids because they don’t know anything.
 They don’t understand their surroundings.
 They simply don’t understand why they have to take a bath.
 So, we say “or else” instead of telling them that we take a bath because it kills germs that could make them or the family sick.
-We don’t explain to them that homework will help them become smarter, that it’s practice for real-world problems.
-We don’t sit down with them and show and explain why it’s important.
+We don’t explain to them that homework can help them learn more; that it’s practice for real-world problems.
+We often don’t sit down with them and show and explain why it’s important.
 It’s hard to explain these things to kids, but I think we really need to start taking that time because we have too many adults that think we have to intervene in conflicts by using threats and consequences.

 The United States does this a lot through war, or “police actions.”
 We have an unmatched military.
 We are the biggest baddest motherfuckers on the block.
 When faced with global problems like Saddam Hussein and Syria’s use of chemical weapons, we feel as though we must use the threat of consequences to reinforce American dogma.
 That’s what it is, really.
 It’s not about peace.
 The west is not a proponent of peace because peace is bad for the Capitalist market.
 Peace requires justice and American dogma is one of “or else,” rather than “because.”

 Osama Bin Laden wanted to destroy America.
-In a way, he won.
-He simply offered a new or else for the dogmatic system to use.
+In some ways, he was very successful.
+He simply offered a new “or else” for the dogmatic system to use.
 Don’t criticize our government or else the terrorists win.
-Don’t oppose the war in Iraq or else you’re anti-American.
+Don’t oppose preemptive strikes or else you’re anti-American.
 Don’t question the system or else we’ll arrest you without cause and keep you without charges or trial.
 President Obama signed the National Defense Authorization Act 2012 that permits indefinite detention to protect “us” from terrorism.

 This is a big problem.
 Our revenge culture is good for nothing but the Capitalist market.
 It’s not good for people because it requires escalating conflicts.
 We fight fire with fire, which is contrary to basic fucking reason.
 Dr. Mrs. The Monarch said it herself, “You fight fire with water.”

 Do you see?
 We have these phrases, these memes, like fighting fire with fire, that are about driving consequences rather than employing reason.
-It is an absolutely contradictory and illogical concept, and yet people quote it as if it were an obvious truth.
-It’s really absurd.
-It’s absolutely invaded our cultural consciousness.
+It is an absolutely contradictory and illogical concept, and yet people quote it as if it were an obvious truth, because it invaded our cultural consciousness through normalization.

 We don’t explain.
 We don’t reason.
 We don’t substantiate.
 We don’t cite sources.
-Instead, we are short sighted.
+Instead, we are short sighted and rely on perceived “common sense.”
 We think in terms of immediate effect.
 We think small picture.
 We stop at Stop signs to avoid getting tickets.
-We don’t drive drunk to avoid getting a DUI.
-We don’t hit people to avoid going to jail.
-We say that execution is a deterrent of murder, even though it’s totally not.
+We drive sober to avoid getting a DUI.
+We resist hitting people to avoid going to jail.
+We say that capitol punishment is a deterrent of murder, even though it’s totally not.